-The advantages of the electric pump are that it takes very little power from the engine and it keeps noise to a minimum.
-A disadvantage is that the pump can fail even if the vehicle has only 60,000 miles on it.
-Because a water pump is relatively expensive and difficult for the novice to replace, it’s best to allow a certified BMW mechanic tackle the job.
+The advantages of the electric pump are that it takes very little power from the engine and keeps noise to a minimum.
+A disadvantage is that the pump can fail even if the vehicle has only 60,000 miles.
+Because a water pump is relatively expensive and challenging for a novice to replace, it’s best to allow a certified BMW mechanic to perform the job.

-A leaky valve cover gasket or oil pan gasket or a faulty fuel pump can be possible causes.
+A leaky valve cover gasket, oil pan gasket, or a faulty fuel pump are the most probable causes.
 In any event, you shouldn’t ignore an issue with leaking oil.
-A failing fuel pump can also result in poor acceleration, engine sputtering at high speeds or even engine failure.
+A failing fuel pump can also result in poor acceleration, engine sputtering at high speeds, or even engine failure.

-Faulty Head or Tail Lamps
+Faulty Headlights or Tail Lights

-A defective taillight can set off a message on the dashboard indicating a malfunction with the rear or brake lamp.
+A defective tail light can set off a message on the dashboard indicating a malfunction with the rear or brake lamp.
 Corrosion is the most common cause of this issue.

-Failure of Door Locks
+Failure of Door Lock System

-A faulty ambient temperature sensor can cause the compressor to turn on and quickly shut down, preventing the AC from turning on.
+A faulty ambient temperature sensor can cause the compressor to turn on and quickly shut down, preventing the AC from functioning.

 Check out the most common Volvo repairs.